Balvald/ArtemisScannerTracker/README.md

 The only thing that it can tell us even despite not telling us _what_ or on which _body_ we last scanned is that the last scan is _incomplete_.
 The horror.
 Damn you Supratech!
 You damn Scoudrels!

 Anyway with this plugin those kind of problems are hopefully becoming a thing of the past for our all most favourite recreational activity of scanning space grass while binging Star Trek TNG I guess.

+Thats the current extent of this little project.
+Maybe it'll be extended with more exobiology related features.